Free Web space and hosting from freehomepage.com

 for piano-four hands (4:51 - 26k)

 This was an assignment in my first semester of music composition.
-I originally wrote it for piano-4 hands, then orchestrated it for a brass ensemble.
+I originally wrote it for piano-4 hands, then orchestrated it for a brass ensemble as another assignment.
+The brass ensemble arrangement doesn't really work that well.
+It's another one of those things I'd like to fix one of these days.
+I just don't know when "one of these days" will actually be.

 Day One (2:23 - 10k)

-piano solo - This one is about probably my favorite person in the world.
+piano solo - This one is about probably my favorite friends who I hardly even talk to or hear from anymore.
 I wrote it a few years ago when we went out . . . for a day.
-I wonder if she even remembers it.
-Most people don't remember the music I write about, or for them.
-I don't know why, though, because I think some of it is kind of good.
+She probably doesn't even remember it.

 Cave of Mystery - Movement 1 (4:01 - 20k)